open-renewable-energy-systems/ores/Reference_Implementation/7_Initiative_Planning_2025.md

 - **MVP - Minimum Viable Product**
   - **White Box ESS** (Energy Storage System): **ORES brand AC-Battery**.
 In addition to the general features, its North Bound (AC IN) can easily plug into the 110V - 240V single or splite phase power socket, or connect directly to micro inverter with solar panels.
 Its South Bound (AC OUT) should have 110V socket for loads, like refrigerator to plug in.
 In future the white box could have different model, different modular configuration from different vendors, and upgrade revisions.
   - **Protocol Adapter Dangle**: with (ESPHome) MCU hardware and firmware for protocol adaption.
-One side with RS-485 Modbus, the other side with WiFi, for the device to communicate with the controller.
+One side with RS-485 Modbus (and BMS, dry contact, etc.), the other side with WiFi, for the device to communicate with the controller.
   - Controller: Raspberry PI (with Home Assistant), **Software Defined EMS**

 - Dis-Aggregated and Plug-and-Play **Demonstration System** trials